lorinkoz/talk-djangoconus24-redirect/slides.md

 --

-Every part must lead to somewhere, or at least redirect
+Every part must lead to somewhere, or at least redirect to somewhere else.

 <br/>